 Overthinking.
-ENFPs are always looking for hidden motives and tend to overthink even the simplest of matters, constantly wondering why someone did what they did and how those things made sense.
+ENFJs are always looking for hidden motives and tend to overthink even the simplest of matters, constantly wondering why someone did what they did and how those things made sense.

 Get stressed easily.
-ENFPs are quite sensitive and care deeply about the feelings of others.
-This can cause a lot of stress, as people tend to turn to ENFPs for guidance and encouragement.
-ENFPs cannot always say "yes".
+ENFJs are quite sensitive and care deeply about the feelings of others.
+This can cause a lot of stress, as people tend to turn to ENFJs for guidance and encouragement.
+ENFJs cannot always say "yes".

 Get distracted easily.
-ENFPs often lose interest quickly if their project changes towards simple, routine, or administrative work.
+ENFJs often lose interest quickly if their project changes towards simple, routine, or administrative work.
 They cannot stop idle thoughts in their heads.

 VI.
 Personal Relationships of ENFJs

 To some extent, ENFJs define themselves by being close and honest in their relationships, so they dedicate as much as possible as if it is their duty.
 They excel at offering good things and supporting others wholeheartedly.